Posts Tagged sexism

 The Culture of Victim Blaming

-A message that prompts the kid to not only not see anything wrong with this picture, since clearly Tyson – despite prison sentence and conviction still managed to come out on top – but to also subsequently rationalize that stuff away as “everyone makes mistakes” and “such is life”, making excuses for the perpetrators while creating a culture that blames victims and engages in rape apologia.
+A message that prompts the kid to not only not see anything wrong with this picture, since clearly Tyson – despite prison sentence and conviction – still managed to come out on top – but to also subsequently rationalize that stuff away as “everyone makes mistakes” and “such is life”, ultimately leading to narratives that make excuses for the perpetrators and trivialize their acts while simultaneously creating a culture that blames victims and engages in rape apologia.

 Doing Three of the Ten Years You Were Supposed To Is A Second Chance

-Putting a violent sexual offender - who doesn’t even have any remorse for what he did as he still denies it and who fifteen years after the first time he raped Desiree Washington talked about wanting to rape her again and who still maintains his innocence despite all the evidence to the contrary - back in the spotlight just normalizes and almost trivializes the crimes as ‘meh, not so bad, he made restitution‘ - treating restitution as if it was some bureaucratic checklist you go through to no longer be considered an outlaw under the law.
-As if there weren’t actual victims who are seriously damaged by the abuses and which is the reason you had to pay “restitution” in the first place.
+Putting a violent sexual offender – who doesn’t even have any remorse for what he did as he still denies it and who fifteen years after the first time he raped Desiree Washington talked about wanting to rape her again and who still maintains his innocence despite all the evidence to the contrary – back in the spotlight just normalizes, if not trivializes his crimes – treating the restitution he was forced to make as if it was some bureaucratic checklist one had to go through to no longer be considered an outlaw under the law.
+As if there weren’t actual victims who are seriously damaged and harmed by the abuses and which is the reason that “restitution” had to be made in the first place.

 Unfortunately, we live in a society that tends to exactly do that, trivialize crimes that involve violence against women by rewarding the perpetrators with the kind of empathy and understanding they never granted the victims.